ONSdigital/application-profile/README.md

 ##### Statistics quality designations

 While the [Office for Statistics Regulation](https://osr.statisticsauthority.gov.uk/) provides definitions for different types of statistics, it does not provide a codelist or concepts of these designations.
 We recommend creating a blank node for each designation, assigning the appropriate `type`, `label` and `skos:exactMatch` to the appropriate IRI.
-These should be attached to individual Editions as `dqv:QualityAnnotation` using the `dqv:hasQualityAnnotation` predicate, it is not appropraite to attach at the Dataset (`dcat:DatasetSeries`) level as quality designations may change over time.
+These should be attached to individual Editions as `dqv:QualityAnnotation` using the `dqv:hasQualityAnnotation` predicate, it is not appropriate to attach at the Dataset (`dcat:DatasetSeries`) level as quality designations may change over time.

 | Label                              | Previous name           | IRI                                                                                                                |
 |------------------------------------|-------------------------|--------------------------------------------------------------------------------------------------------------------|